-Medical Marijuana has become very popular over the years across all 50 states and has gained notoriety for having a plethora of medicinal effects.
+“Pot” or Marijuana has become very popular over the years across all 50 states.
+Pot has gained even more notoriety for having a plethora of medicinal effects.
 These effects come from the varying mixtures of terpenes and cannabinoids associated with each strain.

-This affirms Cannabis enthusiasts desire for cleaner, stronger, more consistent and more discreet ways to consume Cannabis.
-This is driven by the fact Cannabis flower can vary in strength and constancy from plant to plant and even from branch to branch.
+This migration affirms Cannabis enthusiasts desire for cleaner, stronger, more consistent and more discreet ways to consume Cannabis.
+Further powered by the fact Cannabis flower can vary in strength and constancy.
+This variance can be from plant to plant and even from branch to branch.

 Vape-pens are a mixture of Cannabis concentrates and a suspension fluid like MCT Oil, Glycerin or Propylene Glycol.
 These fluids help break down the concentrate constancy to something more fluid that the vape can burn efficiently.